Jean Tirole: Awards

 He has also been a Sloan Research Fellow (1985) and a Guggenheim Fellow (1988).
 He was a fellow of the Econometric Society in 1986.
 He is a foreign honorary member of the American Academy of Arts and Sciences (1993) and of the American Economic Association (1993), and an Economic Theory Fellow (Society for the Advancement of Economic Theory) since 2011.
 In 2013 Tirole was elected an Honorary Fellow of the Royal Society of Edinburgh.

 He is among the most influential economists in the world according to IDEAS/RePEc.
-Besides his numerous academic distinctions, he is a Chevalier de la Légion d'honneur since 2007 and an Officer in the Ordre national du Mérite since 2010.
+Besides his numerous academic distinctions, he is a Commander of the Légion d'honneur since 2025 and an Officer of the Ordre national du Mérite since 2010.

 Publications

 Tirole has published about 200 professional articles in economics and finance, as well as 10 books, including The Theory of Industrial Organization, Game Theory (with Drew Fudenberg), A Theory of Incentives in Procurement and Regulation (with Jean-Jacques Laffont), The Prudential Regulation of Banks (with Mathias Dewatripont), Competition in Telecommunications (with Jean-Jacques Laffont), Financial Crises, Liquidity, and the International Monetary System, and The Theory of Corporate Finance.
 His research covers industrial organization, regulation, game theory, public economics, banking and finance, psychology and economics, international finance and macroeconomics.